rahil627/rathewolf/docs/index.md

 *...not scared? ... huh .. how did you get here!?*
 *...*
-*...wellll, okay. just don't mess with anything!...*
+*...wellll, okay. just don't mess with anything!*
+*...*
-*there are strange marks all over the place, on all kinds of surfaces:*
+*there are strange marks all over the place, on all kinds of surfaces...*

 </div>